TULiberalArts/tech-notes/_docs/remote-access/owlab.md

 ---
-title: Owlab
+title: OWLab
 category: Remote Access
 order: 2
 ---

-## What is Owlab?
+## What is OWLab?

-[Owlab][1] allows Temple University students, faculty, and staff remote access to a TECHcenter-like virtual machine in the cloud.
+[OWLab][1] allows Temple University students, faculty, and staff remote access to a TECHcenter-like virtual machine in the cloud.

-With Owlab you can connect to a Windows computer running in the cloud from another Windows or Mac computer from on or off campus.
+With OWLab you can connect to a Windows computer running in the cloud from another Windows or Mac computer from on or off campus.

-## Who can access Owlab?
+## Who can access OWLab?

-Students, faculty, and staff with an active AccessNet account have access to Owlab at Temple University.
-If you believe you should have access but are unable to sign in to the Owlab website, please [submit a TUhelp request][2] to request access.
+Students, faculty, and staff with an active AccessNet account have access to OWLab at Temple University.
+If you believe you should have access but are unable to sign in to the OWLab website, please [submit a TUhelp request][2] to request access.
 Non-employees will need to specify the business need for access to the resource and include a written endorsement of an administrative or faculty sponsor with the request.

-## How to access Owlab
+## How to access OWLab

 #### Prerequisites

-If you have not already signed up for [Multi-Factor Authentication][3] you will need to do so to access the Owlab website.
+If you have not already signed up for [Multi-Factor Authentication][3] you will need to do so to access the OWLab website.

 #### Connecting